satvikprakash/SocketIO-Chat-App/README.md

 Room Isolation: Communication is restricted to the room a user is currently in.
 Users cannot send messages between rooms.
 WebSocket-based Architecture: Utilizes WebSockets to ensure persistent, real-time communication channels between clients and the server.

-Clone this project and enter the directory where package.json file is present Once you're inside the directory, run the dev script for making your own changes and viewing them Run the dev script: npm run dev - for viewing your changes Run the start script: npm start - for viewing the project when its completely done.
+Clone this project and enter the directory where package.json file is present.
+Once you're inside the directory, run the dev script for making your own changes and viewing them.
+Run the dev script: npm run dev - for viewing your changes.
+Run the start script: npm start - for viewing the project when its completely done.